Bryan-350/Coding-Projects/README.md

 # Coding-Projects
-This is just a collection of projects I have done either for a class or as a side hobby
+This is just a collection of projects/assignments I have done.
+It is quite empty but it shows my ability to think logically and write code to effectively create solutions.
+These first two programs display my understanding of the basics of programming such as functions, control structures, file I/O, command line argument input, classes, object oriented programming, as well as code modularization.
+I look forward to adding more projects/assignments in the future in not only Java and C++, but also Javascript and Python.